centre-for-humanities-computing/danish-foundation-models/docs/datasheets/daradio.md

 **Who was involved in the data collection process?**

-The Royal Danish Library collects Danish radio shows and constructed DaRadio for handing to researchers at CHC.
+The RDL collects Danish radio shows and constructed DaRadio for handing to researchers at CHC.

 **Over what timeframe was the data collected?**